gramuah/pose-errors/README.md

        3) Add a corresponding entry to the script src/setDetectorInfo.m and update the ''detectors'' variable in src/poseEstimationAnalysisScript.m to analyze the created model.

        4) Perform steps [2-4]  of CASE I.

-## DESCRIPTION OF FOLDERS:

-   + annotations:

-         Contains annotations for objects (excluding "difficult" objects, as defined by VOC and PASCAL 3D+ annotations).
-The file Labels.txt contains the name of the parts defined on PASCAL 3D+, visible parts and other object characteristics, such as object sizes and aspect ratios.

-   + src:

-         Contains code for reading the annotations and storing them in the PASCAL VOC record structure and realizes the pose estimation analysis

-   + results:

-         For each detector: a folder for each object class, which contains the graphical and analytical results, is created.
-Finally, a reports with all results can be obtained by running the AnalysisAutoReportTemplate.tex file automatically created in tex folder.

-   + detections:

-         For each detector it is necessary to create a subdirectory which contains, for each object class, a list of all detections and pose estimations.
-         The file det_format.txt helps to explain the detection format.